nrw-digital/week-notes/en/updates/_posts/2023-10-13-week-notes.md

 ## Trauma-informed design: passing trend or new aspect of accessibility?

-For {Design System Day}( https://design-system.service.gov.uk/community/design-system-day/session-information/) , Lucinda and Sam joined a session on trauma-informed design.
+For [Design System Day](https://design-system.service.gov.uk/community/design-system-day/session-information/) , Lucinda and Sam joined a session on trauma-informed design.

 The session highlighted that ‘designing for everyone’ includes considering people with trauma who may have stress responses to not being about to do certain things.